 What’s the best way to prevent Kennel Cough?

-The best way to prevent Kennel Cough is through vaccination.
-The vaccine is a quick and painless procedure for your dog in the form of a nasal spray or your dog may benefit from the new oral solution that’s now available.
+The best way to prevent Kennel Cough in Chesterfield is through vaccination.
+The vaccine is a quick and painless procedure for your dog in the form of a nasal spray or your dog may benefit from the new oral solution that’s now available ay Chapel House Vets.
 The oral method is easier to administer and therefore may reduce stress for your dog and you as the owner.

 The Kennel Cough vaccination is given once a year.
 Depending on individual circumstances it may not be given at the same time as their annual booster.
-Please contact us if you’d like more detail.
+Please contact us at Chapel House Vets in either Chesterfield or Staveley if you’d like details.

 If you’re going on holiday, it’s important that your dog is vaccinated against Kennel Cough, otherwise kennels may not accept your dog.
 Prepare in advance as the vaccination should be given at least one week before their stay for the nasal method and three weeks for the oral method.

-Don’t forget, if you’re a Pet Health for Life member, the Kennel Cough vaccine is included as part of your plan.
+Don’t forget, if you’re a Pet Health for Life member with us in Chesterfield, the Kennel Cough vaccine is included as part of your plan.